Jacqueline-Esbri/Stock_Analysis/README.md

 ### Overview of Analysis

-The overview was to show the results of stock data analysis through the use of Excel's VBA Developer tool.
-The ultimate goal was to refactor an existing code in order to evaluate if refacturing of the code made the code better, or run faster.
+The overview of this project was to show the results of stock data analysis through the use of Excel's VBA Developer tool.
+The ultimate goal of the project was to refactor an existing code in order to evaluate if refacturing made the code better, or run faster.

 ### Purpose